SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 \subsection{Inducing Points Capture Patch Variability}

 Recent MIL work has highlighted the importance of bag-level representations, noting that noisy instance features can negatively impact classification performance~\cite{zhu2025effective-MIL_dropout}.
-In our approach, the learnable inducing points act as task-adaptive prototypes that capture salient morphological patterns and core structural features across tissue slides, as shown in \Cref{fig:heatmaps}.
+In our approach, the learnable inducing points act as task-adaptive prototypes that capture salient morphological patterns and core structural features across tissue slides, shown in \cref{fig:heatmaps}.

 In \Cref{fig:heatmaps}(a), we visualize the slide-level ground truth annotations.
 In (b), we show a label map where each patch embedding is assigned the label of its most similar inducing point (based on cosine similarity).
 This visualization reveals that distinct inducing points specialize in capturing different tissue types—e.g., tumor regions, dense stromal tissue, and interface zones such as tumor-stroma boundaries.
 Finally, in \Cref{fig:heatmaps}(c), we display the top-7 most similar patches for the inducing points that match the largest number of patches.
 The visual coherence across patches associated with each inducing point demonstrates that the model learns meaningful and morphologically consistent prototypes.
+Additional inducing point label maps and HoverNet-based cancer/nucleus-type distributions~\cite{graham2019hover} are shown in Supplementary Figures~4, 5 and 6.